After you change the nameservers for your site, you will want to clear the DNS cache.

 Microsoft Windows [Version 10.0.15063] (c) 2017 Microsoft Corporation.
 All rights reserved.
 C:\Users\Max>ipconfig /flushdns Windows IP Configuration Successfully flushed the DNS Resolver Cache.
 C:\Users\Max>

-If you are using a recent version of Windows – like Windows 10 – you can also use the Windows PowerShell.
-Use the same command ipconfig /flusdns :
+If you are using a recent version of Windows – like Windows 10 – you can also use Windows PowerShell.
+Use the same command

 Windows PowerShell Copyright (C) 2016 Microsoft Corporation.
 All rights reserved.
 PS C:\Users\Max> ipconfig /flushdns Windows IP Configuration Successfully flushed the DNS Resolver Cache.
 PS C:\Users\Max>

-Some browsers keep a DNS cache which is independent from the one used by the OS.
+Some browsers keep a DNS cache that is independent of the one used by the OS.
 For example, in Google Chrome, navigate to chrome://net-internals/#dns and click the “Clear host cache” button.

 You can also clear the DNS cache for your domain at the Google Flush Cache